DendrouLab/panpipes/docs/yaml_docs/pipeline_integration_yml.md

 - Basic `pipeline.yml` file (not pre-filled) that is generated when calling `panpipes integration config`: [Download here](https://github.com/DendrouLab/panpipes/blob/main/panpipes/panpipes/pipeline_integration/pipeline.yml)
 - `pipeline.yml`for [Integration tutorial](https://panpipes-tutorials.readthedocs.io/en/latest/uni_multi_integration/pipeline_yml.html)

+For more information on functionalities implemented in `panpipes` to read the configuration files, such as reading blocks of parameters and reusing blocks with  `&anchors` and `*scalars`, please check [our documentation](./useful_info_on_yml.md)

 ## Compute resources options